Organization Tips for Every Room

 Compartmentalize the Fridge

-Normally when you think about kitchen organization, you don’t hear much about the fridge or freezer spaces.
+Typically, when you think about kitchen organization, you don’t hear much about the fridge or freezer spaces.
 However, the fridge is likely one of the most cluttered areas of your kitchen!
-It’s easy for last week’s fruit and last month’s leftovers to slowly get pushed further and further back.
+It’s easy for last week’s fruit and previous month’s leftovers to slowly get pushed further and further back.

 Optimize Pet Spaces

 We recently featured this awesome project in a blog about beneficial home projects, and we think it fits here, too!
 By optimizing your pet spaces, you can create an area that still works for your pet, but also works with the room.
-Store pet toys and food in baskets or bins on top of the cage to stay on top of your organization game.
+Store pet toys and food in baskets or bins on top of the cage.

 Move Your Pictures Up